-Funding cutting edge research to wipe out ovarian cancer and save women’s lives.
+Funding research to stop ovarian cancer and save lives.

 Why Fund Ovarian Cancer Research

 Ovarian cancer is the deadliest gynecological cancer.
-Most women are diagnosed at advanced stages as there is no early detection test available for women at average risk.
+Most people are diagnosed at advanced stages as there is no early detection test available for those at average risk.
 The five year survival rate for the disease is 47%.
 Despite these daunting statistics, ovarian cancer remains underfunded by national funding agencies.
-The Rivkin Center is committed to supporting cutting-edge research on the prevention, early detection, and treatment of ovarian cancer to improve outcomes for women affected by the disease.
+The Rivkin Center is committed to supporting cutting-edge research on the prevention, early detection, and treatment of ovarian cancer to improve outcomes for those affected by the disease.